South Korea clinical trial approval process

 • The sponsor and head of the clinical trial site will sign a written contract before the trial begins.

-• If a CRO is used, the sponsor must write a contract outlining a set of tasks for the CRO to complete.
+• If the sponsor uses a CRO, they must write a contract outlining a set of tasks for the CRO to complete.

 Local Representative